-Stephanie grew up in Brooklyn, attended New York University and graduated with a Bachelor of Science in Marketing.
+Born in Central America, stephanie grew up from the ages of two to eight, as an undocumented child, in Brooklyn, NY.
+She attended New York University and graduated with a Bachelor of Science in Marketing.
 For a few years thereafter, she worked in a number of New York City department stores.

 In 2001, she began pursuing an education in the craft of writing.
 She wrote essays and poetry and had a short essay published in the Montréal Gazette.
 She attended her first writing conference in 2002.
 In 2005, she took an intensive writing workshop with the poet Di Brandt.
 In 2008, through the Quebec Writer’s Federation, she attended an eight week short fiction writing class with author Jon Paul Fiorentino.
 In 2010, she was selected to participate in a poetry master class, sponsored by the Blue Metropolis International Literary Festival in Montréal, with Pulitzer Prize winning poet Professor Paul Muldoon.